Sarsay/dhil.github.io/posts/2015-07-19-closed-handlers-for-algebraic-effects-in-links.md

 \\[ \( \(\) \\xrightarrow{\\{Fail: \( \\_ \) \\to \( \\_ \) \\}} a\) \\to \[|Just:a|Nothing| \\_ |\] \\]
 Here underscore (_) hides the names of unused type variables.
 The output type might look rather obscure, but it is just Links "pretty-printing" a polymorphic variant type.
 Notice that the computation signature has an nonempty effect signature now.
 The signature is interpreted as "`maybe` handles a computation that *might* perform the `Fail` operation".

 At the time of writing operations are discharged by using the `do` primitive which does not really "feel" functionally.
 It is really a construct from the intermediate representation in the compiler which has leaked into the front-end such that there is a one-to-one mapping.
-For now it is convenient, but I might change in the future.
+For now it is convenient, but I might it change in the future.
 In my implementation I take advantage of Links' structural typing system, so we need not declare operations before using them.
 Syntactically an user-defined operation begins with a capital letter, e.g. `Fail` is an operation name.
 Let us try some examples with `maybe`:
 ```links
 links> maybe(fortytwo);
 Just(42) : [|Just:Int|Nothing|_|]